Return Fees can be applied when setting up the Return Policy.

 If the overall balance is a negative amount:

-- ReturnGO will create a draft order which includes all the relevant fees.
+- ReturnGO will create a draft order that includes all the relevant fees.
+The customer will need to pay either via portal checkout or be invoiced, depending on your settings.

-- In exchange requests, the price difference for choosing a more expensive variant will appear in the second draft order.
-This is the draft order for the actual exchange, and the customer is invoiced upon releasing the exchange.
+- For exchanges, the price difference for choosing a more expensive product will appear in a second draft order.
+This is the draft order for the actual exchange, and the customer may either pay via portal checkout or be invoiced, depending on your settings.

 Configuring Return Fees